Cantera/cantera-website/pages/tutorials/MatlabTutorial.rst

                    N2       0.714829         0.724665          -24.935
         [  +50 minor]              0                0

-Other properties may also be set using 'set', including some that can't be set individually.
+Other properties may also be set using :mat:func:`ThermoPhase.set`, including some that can't be set individually.
 The following property pairs may be
 set: (Enthalpy, Pressure), (IntEnergy, Volume), (Entropy, Volume), (Entropy, Pressure).
 In each case, the values of the